PRIVACY & DATA PROTECTION POLICY

 - to regulatory or law enforcement agencies if we believe in good faith that we are required by law to disclose it in connection with the detection of crime, the collection of taxes or duties, in order to comply with any applicable law or order of a court of competent jurisdiction, or in connection with legal proceedings.

-From time to time we may seek your consent to process, use or disclose your information for any other purpose not listed above.
+From time to time we may seek your consent in writing to process, use or disclose your information for any other purpose not listed above.

 Where will your information be held?

 The personal information that you provide to will only be located in the UK.
 Document Direct does not transfer any personal data to third countries or international organisations outside of the UK.

 How do I find out what information is held?
 Can I amend, modify or request my information to be deleted?
 Can I unsubscribe to your services?

-You may request us to confirm what information we hold about you at any time and may request us to modify, update or delete such information.
+As per above, you may request us to confirm what information we hold about you at any time and may request us to modify, update or delete such information.
 We may ask you to verify your identity and to provide more information regarding your request.
-We also have the right to charge an administrative fee for this service.
 Where we are legally permitted to do so, we may refuse your request and will provide you reasons for doing so.
 We will seek to act on your request in the timescale required by the applicable data protection laws.

 You may request to unsubscribe from information alerts and marketing material at any time.
 If your details are to be used for marketing purposes your permission will be expressly sought in advance.
 If you wish to contact us with respect to the above matters please email us at firstname.lastname@example.org.